Scientific Method (Star Trek: Voyager): Plot

 Janeway accosts the alien about what they have been doing.
 The alien callously responds that their experiments are for medical research and could be of benefit to everyone in the galaxy.
 She even draws parallels to research done by humans on living rodents and primates.
 In exchange for their 'service', the lead researcher agrees to share whatever data they gather.
 Taking the Borg's favorite position, however, the researcher arrogantly states that there really isn't anything that the crew can do since the researchers have learned enough about Voyager to thwart any attempts to stop them.
 Back on the bridge, a helmsman dies as a result of the experiments.
 Angered and slightly unstable, Janeway takes the helm and sets Voyager on a course between the components of a binary pulsar at full speed.
 The lead alien fails to regain helm control and threatens to kill the crew.
 Janeway explains that she's running an experiment of her own to see if Voyager's hull will crack if flown between the two pulsars.
 She invites the aliens to stay and watch as there is a small chance that they won't all be killed.
 The aliens choose to leave and beam themselves to two cloaked ships parked on the ship's hull.
 Both ships detach, but only one survives the gravitational forces.
 Voyager barely survives its trip between the two stars.
 The Doctor is restored and he helps to remove the various devices and DNA imprints, returning the affected crew to normal.
-However, Paris and Torres, whose hormones were altered to heighten physical attraction, continue to become close friends after the affair.
+Paris and Torres consider the possibility that their hormones may have been altered to heighten their mutual attraction, but continue their relationship nonetheless.